GKD-stack/DSC180A-Quarter1-Project/README.md

    - file "eQTL_results.sig.txt" in the "results" folder containing only the significant values that we analyzed in our report

 3. Open the Jupyter notebook "part2_PRS.ipynb" and run all the cells, our specific analysis results are located under the "Our Analysis" section.
 Provided in this document are:
-    - Our steps and additional instructions for replicating our analysis with your own data
+    - Our steps and additional instructions for replicating our analysis with different data
     - PRS Analysis for several diseases and genetic predispositions for our mentor

+   results of running this Jupyter notebook file:
+   -

 ## Repository Layout